booch/presentations/Booleans_Are_Easy/slides.md

     * _Predicate method_ just means that it returns `true` or `false`.
 * Having an explicit `true` or `false` is a bit of a smell.
     * With possible exception of early `return` statements (guard clauses).
-* Can we improve this code?

----
-class: transition, boolean_transformations

-# Boolean Transformations

-???

-* We're going to need some tools to refactor that to make it more readable.
+* We're going to need some tools to refactor this to make it more readable.

 ---